 Using Ispot.tv is a great way to find your recent commercials and track when and where they’ve aired.
 But there’s an ongoing debate around tagging yourself in the commercial so people know it’s you.
-So what’s the right answer.
+What’s the right answer?

 First of all, there is no “correct” answer, it’s a personal preference.
 Let’s discuss factors you might consider before tagging yourself.

 People use Ispot.tv for different things.
 Let’s look at the different groups and why whey’re using it.

 This is the smallest population of people looking at your ispot page.
 Sure, if someone were to google “Pepsi Commercial Dancing Grandma,” ispot.tv might help them find out who the grandma is.
 But that’s not it’s primary function.